 The time it takes to administer laser acupuncture can be significantly less than that associated with a traditional acupuncture treatment, too.
 With laser acupuncture, a laser can be applied to an acupuncture point in seconds.
 Comparatively, with traditional acupuncture, it can take several minutes to insert needles into specific acupuncture points in the face.

-Is Laser Acupuncture for Facial Palsy Safe?
+An In-Depth Look at the History of Laser Acupuncture for Facial Palsy

 Scientists initially experimented with lasers in healthcare in the 1950s.
 In the decades that followed, scientists found that lasers may help patients accelerate wound healing, limit skin scarring, and deliver other health benefits.